The Value of Handmade Turkish Rugs & Kilims

 With a history spanning from the Seljuk period through the Ottoman Empire to today, Anatolian rugs are recognized for their indelible influence on global society and culture.

-Anatolian rugs and kilims continue to be celebrated and treasured around the world for their distinctive fusion of bold graphic designs, historical motifs and narratives, and superior quality and craftsmanship.
+Anatolian rugs and kilims continue to be treasured around the world for their distinctive fusion of bold graphic designs, historical motifs and narratives, and superior quality and craftsmanship.
 Today, distinctive handmade Turkish rugs – as they are commonly called – grace spaces from esoteric museum exhibitions to comfortable residential dwellings.

 The History of Oriental Carpets & the Turks